UranMai/uranmai.github.io/_news/announcement_3.md

 minify: false
 ---

-I joined Alma AI, Inc. startup as an intern.
+Excited to join Alma AI, Inc. startup in drug design  as an intern.